g00glen00b/dimitri.codes/content/posts/2019-08-06-distributed-tracing-istio-jaeger/index.md

 featuredImage: "../../images/logos/jaeger.png"
 categories: ["Tutorials"]
 tags: ["Istio", "Jaeger", "Kubernetes"]
+excerpt: "So far, we've already explored some of the elements Istio provides, such as visualizing our service mesh with Kiali, and monitoring our application metrics with Prometheus and Grafana.
+In this tutorial, we'll see how we can use Jaeger with Istio."
 ---

 So far, we've already explored some of the elements Istio provides, such as [visualizing our service mesh with Kiali](/servicegraph-kiali-istio), and monitoring our [application metrics with Prometheus and Grafana](/collecting-application-metrics-with-istio/).
 In this tutorial, we'll see how we can use Jaeger with Istio.